 Please reach out today to set up an introductory meeting with Jim.

-Jim Ramsey has over 40 years of Marriage Counseling experience, with a focus on Christian Marriage Counseling.
+Jim Ramsey has over 50 years of professional Marriage Counseling experience, along with a rich Christian ministry background.

 Founder and Director of The Way In Coffee House Ministry, Redwood City, California